ibialabodappa/Leap_year_checker/README.md

 # Leap Year Checker
-A simple python function that checke=s whether a given year is a leap year
+A simple python function that checkes whether a given year is a leap year using python def function,Try and Except function in python
 ## How It Works
 A Year is the leap year if:
 -it id divisible by 4